A. R. C., Thyroid Thrivers

-Warmth and love to all the Thyroid Thrivers out there. ~Alice xxx
+Warmth and love to all the Thyroid Thrivers out there. ~A. R. C. xxx

 This article is offered under Creative Commons license.
 It’s okay to republish it anywhere as long as attribution bio is included and all links remain intact.

-Questions or anything to ask ALICE?
+Questions or anything to ask about Hypothyroidism?
 We want your thoughts in the comments section–Please!